Will lockdowns, social distancing and other measures stop the "pandemic"? Really?

 Why?
 What will happen, say, later this year?

 I cannot tell what will happen.
 I can, however, anticipate what may not happen based on the biology of host-parasites interactions.

-During an epidemic, or a pandemic, of an infectious disease caused by a highly contagious pathogen and with a long incubation period, social distancing, general closure of social activities and, in essence, lock-downs of less than 100% of the population at risk cannot stop the progression of contagion completely.
+During an epidemic, or a pandemic, of an infectious disease caused by a highly contagious pathogen and with a long incubation period (median 5.1 days) of up to 15.6 days, social distancing, general closure of social activities and, in essence, lock-downs of less than 100% of the population at risk cannot stop the progression of contagion completely.
 As soon as the aforementioned measures are relaxed, the course of the epidemic will continue its course and the virus will infect people who were not previously exposed.
-These will not be resurgent clusters or outbreaks, but the continuation of the same epidemic, the same pandemic.
+These will not be resurgent clusters or outbreaks, but the continuation of the same global outbreak, the same "pandemic."
 How widespread this will be is anyone’s guess.